aurelia/aurelia/docs/CONTRIBUTING.md

 ## Developing

-Check out our [engineering-notes/README.md](engineering-notes/README.md) to get started with setting up the repo, building, testing and debugging.
+Check out our [building and testing Aurelia](../user-docs/6. community-contributions/building-and-testing-aurelia) to get started with setting up the repo, building, testing and debugging.

 ## Submission Guidelines